virtual-sky/Math_Spec/MAT267/content.md

 This mapping links the timestamps from the lecture transcripts to the corresponding sections in the **MAT267.pdf** notes.
+It will be updated as the course goes on.

 ### **Lecture 1**
 | Timestamp | Topic | MAT267.pdf Section | Page |